-Compliance Participants are required to report on emissions annually in respect of each calendar year by filing annual emissions returns.
+Reporting: Compliance Participants are required to report on emissions annually in respect of each calendar year by filing annual emissions returns.
 In August 2023, the New Zealand Government agreed to two proposals to improve the market governance of the trading of NZUs, including to allow the Environmental Protection Authority to collect information about trades made by participants.
 This includes the price, the transactor's primary reason for holding an account, and whether trades are happening between non-related accounts.
 Consultation is ongoing.

-As noted above, the NZ ETS includes some elements that are consistent with voluntary carbon markets, as it is possible for non-compliance persons to participate in the NZ ETS.
-In June 2023, the Ministry for the is defined as a person "that is in the business of entering into derivatives".
+is defined as a person "that is in the business of entering into derivatives".
 Accordingly, if a party enters into derivatives with "wholesale" counterparties only, this should not trigger the application of the derivatives issuer licensing requirements in the FMCA.